 Bali is known as the “Island of Gods” and maybe it is, thanks to its famous sunrises and sunsets, its beautiful nature, as well as the exotic temples and culture.
 Bali belongs to the Lesser Sunda Islands and is located east of Java and west of Lombok, another magnificent island that I really love.
-It is one of the most popular holiday destinations in Indonesia.
+It is the most popular holiday destination in Indonesia.
 While the majority of Indonesia’s population is Muslim, Bali’s population adheres mainly to Balinese Hinduism.
 Along with the volcano and the jungles, the beaches are one of the places a visitor can walk on and find tranquility.
 It is, also, world-renowned for the coral reefs, the waterfalls, the marine biodiversity and the terraced rice fields.
 If you are looking for fun and adventure, for romantic scenes, for spiritual tourism or athletic activities in nature (surfing, diving, gliding, hiking, biking, yoga, trekking, rafting, etc), Bali is the place you can combine everything!

 The best season to visit Bali

 The high seasons, when the Island brims with tourists, are July and August, Easter Holidays and Christmas – Western and Eastern New Year’s holidays.
 This is when Bali is busiest even in traffic and less easy to explore.
 If you want to visit it during the high season, book in advance your hotel and adventures, especially during New Year’s celebrations, which is said to hold the most colorful and must-see festivals for tourists, although I have never visited the island during this period.
-Furthermore, during the summer months Bali holds some of its signature festivals, like the Bali Arts Festival.

 The best time to save money is from February until early June and from September until early December when there are fewer tourists in Bali.
 During these months you can also find really good discounts on hotels, restaurants, and excursions.
+Book now your hotel or apartment on Agoda or Vrbo.

 How to go to Bali

 Lastly, the best way of traveling is by plane.
 The Ngurah Raj International Airport is 13 km from Denpasar, the capital of Bali.
 The planes have frequent domestic flights to Indonesian cities for a full traveling experience.
+Book your flight with Qatar Airways or other airlines now!

 While on the island you will be using bicycles, taxis or rented cars, motorcycles, scooters and buses.
 The Grab app functions perfectly in Bali.
 Be careful of the offers and the “black market” as well as of the dense traffic during the high seasons.
+For maximum security and comfort book your transfer from the airport in advance.

 Where to stay in Bali